nameless-and-blameless/TAG/reports/Sign-of-the-Times.md

 - Senate Minority Leader Mitch McConnell (R-KY)
 - CIA Director William Burns

-Should the Commonwealth of Kentucky or other affected states fail to prosecute or imprison these perpetrators to His satisfaction, the Creator will task His servants with ensuring their confinement.
+Should the Commonwealth of Kentucky or other affected states fail to prosecute or imprison these orchestrators to His satisfaction, the Creator will task His servants with ensuring their confinement.
 Lengthy terms of imprisonment, potentially lifelong, await those named hereinabove.

 #### The Apocalypse as the Only Solution